Christmas Trees for Conservation

 Improve forest health, support stewardship and conservation education and shop locally at SJMA’s Christmas Trees for Conservation Lot!
 Christmas Trees for Conservation is this SJMA’s biggest fundraiser of the year, popular with our volunteers and customers.
 Each year we begin selling both local white fir (cut from the San Juan National Forest) and Wisconsin balsam first the day after Thanksgiving.
 Volunteers donate hundreds of hours to help cut trees, set up the lot, and sell the trees.

-New this year, SJMA will have a pop-up-shop alongside the tree sales.
+Once again, SJMA will have a pop-up-shop alongside the tree sales.
 We will have some fun stocking stuffers and gifts for everyone in the family.

 Shop local and support stewardship and conservation education on Southwest Colorado’s public lands!

 Dates: Friday November 24, 2023 – Friday December 15, 2023 (or until all trees sell out)